 Instructions for painting a toilet seat and bowl

 Step one: Turn off the water supply to the toilet

 Step two: Completely empty the toilet tank and drain all the water out of the bowl and tank

-Step three: Sand the entire bowl down with 60 grit sandpaper.
-Make sure you sand off the shiny surface of the toilet otherwise the paint could chip off.
+Step three: Use a rasp to sand off the surface of the bowl.
+Make sure the shiny surface of the toilet is removed otherwise the paint could chip off.

 Step four: Prime the toilet with a waterproof paint primer.